mdn/content/files/en-us/web/api/sharedstorage/append/index.md

 ### Parameters

 - `key`
-  - : A string representing the key of the key/value pair you want to append a string to.
+  - : A string representing the key of the key-value pair to which you want to append a value.
 - `value`
   - : A string that you want to append to the existing value.